CollectorOfJack/collectorofjack.github.io/_posts/2021-06-19-Jack-Daniels-Visit-2021.md

 From there I headed south towards Lynchburg, I had grand visions of trying to be down there around Sunset to get some photos, unfortunately those visions weren't quite met though I did get some decent shots you can see below.
 I got down there a little later than I had hoped, and being down in the valley/hollow sunset is kinda hard to grasp due to all the shade from the hills and trees.
 I did spend quite a bit of time driving around the hills of Lynchburg getting to see some areas I've never seen before.
 I came across one field of vegetables that had a large group of menonite women/girls sitting in a circle.
 It really would have made the coolest picture, but I didn't want to be the creepy guy taking photos of them in a field so I just kept driving by.

 As I was passing through a small town of Petersburg, TN I stopped to take a photo or two of the town square.
 I talked to a local artist who was out walking his 8 month old shepard/lab mix Skippy.
+We talked for a while, he does patriotic veteran based art that is used I believe in VA hospitals to cheer up the vets.
+He apparently he only moved there a few months ago, but he was very approving of the town.
+A car pulled up and said hello to Skippy, small town, everyone knows everyone, including the dogs.
+They asked me if I was going to move there.
+Pushy people these Petersburgians.

 <div class="gallery" data-columns="3">
     {% picture 47/Trip20216-16-2021-1.jpg --alt 'Barrel Houses from up on a hill'  %}